Forricide/still-feel-alive/Chapter 9.md

 Faultline is Sarah's 'cape name' - she's more than a manager, she's the leader of the team of mercenary capes living in the upper floors of the dance club.
 Apparently Sarah isn't even her real name - she just uses it for safety, but it's too uncomfortable to refer to her differently now.

 This is supposed to be the last of their tests, at least for the time being.
-Tomorrow they go together on a job, recovering some precious artifact for a... "collector".
-Today, they were going to find out what she could *really* do, gather as much information as possible.
+Tomorrow they go together on a job, recovering some precious artifact for a... *collector*.
+Today, they were going to find out what she could really do, gather as much information as possible.
+Perhaps cutting things a little close, but Sarah had been confident in her plans.

 She struggles to remember the rest of the instructions.
 They come back the slowest, the most recent memories almost blurry in her mind.

-Revive herself... beside Gregor.
+Revive herself... near Gregor.
 And she had to take something with her, too, not just her clothing.
 Something valuable...

 She can feel it in her hands.
-There's no light to see it, but it's not difficult to puzzle out what it is - a laptop computer, sturdy plastic slicked with sweat.
+There's no light available to see it, but it's not difficult to puzzle out what it is - a laptop computer, sturdy plastic slicked with sweat.

 This is everything she needed.
 Now she just needs to go back.